 Although pemetrexed is the only drug approved for mesothelioma treatment, it often has disappointing results.
 Only about four in 10 patients see any benefits from the treatment.
 One reason for these disappointing results is an enzyme by the name of thymidylate synthase (TS).
 The presence of this enzyme makes some mesothelioma cells resistant to the chemotherapy drug’s damaging effects.
 The University of Torino’s research has shown that dasatinib reduces the production of the TS enzymes, thus allowing pemetrexed to more effectively kill mesothelioma cells.
 Considering that about 2,500 Americans are diagnosed with mesothelioma every year, these new findings are excellent news.

 Common Mesothelioma Symptoms

 Mesothelioma can take between 10 and 40 years to present symptoms, and the symptoms can vary in type and severity.
 Below are some of the most common symptoms associated with this deadly cancer.

 - Chest pain

 - Swelling of the abdomen (due to accumulation of fluid)

 If you experience any of the above symptoms, contact your health care provider immediately.

 The Goldwater Law Firm – Nationwide Personal Injury Attorneys

 If you or a loved one has been diagnosed with mesothelioma, it is in your best interest to work with an attorney who has extensive experience with mesothelioma cases.
 Even if the employer responsible for your exposure is no longer in business, you may be able to obtain compensation for medical expenses and pain and suffering.
-Mesothelioma is a deadly type of cancer, but new research is providing hope for thousands of victims.
+Mesothelioma is a deadly type of cancer, but new research is providing hope for thousands of people.
 Contact the Goldwater Law Firm today for a free and confidential consultation about your case.